The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Basic Capacity Results

-To find the secret key capacity for specific channels, three auxiliary random variables $W,U$ and $V$ solving~\eqref{equ:skey_capacity} and satisfying~\eqref{eqn:mc1} and~\eqref{eqn:mc2} have to be identified.
+To find the secret key capacity for specific channels, two auxiliary random variables $W$ and $U$ solving~\eqref{equ:skey_capacity} have to be identified.
 This may be a difficult task.
 In the next proposition, we provide an (albeit looser) upper bound which does not involve any auxiliary random variables.
-This result will turn out to be important in Section~\ref{sec:example} where we present several channels for which we identify the secret key capacities in closed-form.
-In the following, we will assume that there is no rate constraint on the public message.
+This result will turn out to be important in Section~\ref{sec:example} where we present several channels for which we can calculate the secret key capacity-cost function in closed-form.

 \begin{proposition}[Upper Bound in Secret Key Capacity] The secret key capacity is upper bounded as